-Microsoft’s rise came from its innovative operating system but more importantly how it positioned itself in the growing personal computer market.
+Microsoft’s rise came from its innovative operating system, but more importantly how it positioned itself in the growing personal computer market.
 Unlike its competitor Apple (NASDAQ: AAPL) who wanted to sell the device and operating system, it made the decision to not chase the hardware market but license its operating system.
-It won, came to dominate that market, and making way for its position in other cornerstone software markets such as with its Office Suite and the server market.
+It won, came to dominate that market, and is making way for its position in other cornerstone software markets such as with its Office suite and the server market.

 Mixed Success in Critical New Markets at Microsoft

 Microsoft introduced new products and updated old ones over the past few years in the sexier and, more importantly, faster growing tablet, smartphone, and cloud markets.
 It has had some success finally in smartphones, as well as in Cloud.
 However, it is making its second attempt into the tablet market, after the disappointing results of the original Surface.

 In Cloud, Microsoft is starting to have some success in two critical products: Office 365 and Azure.
 Analysts estimate its cloud business has doubled versus last year’s levels.
 Microsoft is currently developing a “touch first” offering of Word, Excel and PowerPoint for Windows 8 as well as other devices.
 This innovation could help its core business but also lead to share gains in tablet and other devices.
 It was largely glanced over by analysts, but success or failure here could play a critical long-term role.
 Office is still the preferred choice and this is a move that can head off the competition.